-- Overcoming the barrier of the considerable changes like learning a new language and understanding the cultural differences;
+- Overcoming the barrier of some considerable changes like learning a new language and understanding the cultural differences;

 - Missing family and friends;

-- Cost of living may be relatively expensive.
+- In some places the cost of living may be relatively expensive.

-Cheaper cost of living options can be found in the French countryside or the south of Italy away from the cities and “trendy” areas.
-A potential problem with these more remote places is that not many people speak English.
+Cheaper cost of living options can be found in the French, Portuguese or Spanish countryside or the south of Italy away from the cities and “trendy” areas.
+Although a potential problem with these more remote places is that not many people speak English.

 However if cost is an issue, another option is to look at countries like Argentina or Uruguay.
-They offer a much more affordable "European" lifestyle and culture ... with much better weather!
+Where they offer a much more affordable "European" lifestyle and culture ... with much better weather!

 Weather and Climate